alexvollmer/word_salad/README.txt

 WordSalad is a module, so including it in your class will activate WordSalad's latent, random-generation super-powers in your class.

+== CUSTOMIZATION

+WordSalad relies on the presence of a valid Unix dictionary file.
+It will do it's best to figure out where one is, but doesn't account for every platform.
+If you are one of those special people that has a dictionary file in a place WordSalad can't find, you can tell it by implementing a <tt>dictionary_path</tt> method which returns a string path pointing to the dictionary file you would like to use.

+     require 'rubygems'
+     require 'word_salad'

+     include WordSalad

+     def dictionary_path
+       "/my/special/dictionary/path"
+     end

 == INSTALL:

 To install Word Salad, simply: